abrelsfo/Dodge/README.md

 Use the Left and Right arrow keys to move.

-The white blocks are 2x score
+The white blocks are 2x score and stack

 The red blocks speed up the falling blocks